greenbone/docs/src/feed-sync.md

 After the sync operation completes, you can verify the successful update of the feed data by visiting the `/feedstatus` page which can be found under the **Administration** item in the top menu bar of Greenbone's web-interface.
 If a feed has successfully updated you will see **Current** beside the particular feed and the **Version** column will indicate the date/time of the feed's release.

 ## Automating Feed Sync Updates
-The Greenbone feeds are not automatically synced for the Greenbone Community source code installations, Greenbone Community Docker containers, or Greenbone native Kali Linux installation.
+The Greenbone feeds are not automatically synced for the Greenbone Community source-code installations, Greenbone Community Docker containers, or Greenbone native Kali Linux installation.
 The suggested method for automating the Greenbone feed sync is to create a `crontab` file to schedule the feed sync command execution.
 For standard source-code installations, the `crontab` should be run under the `sudo` or `root` user context.

 ```{warning} Please note that different methods are required for completing a feed sync when using the official **Greenbone Docker containers**, which can be [found here](https://greenbone.github.io/docs/latest/22.4/container/workflows.html#performing-a-feed-synchronization).
 These commands can also be scheduled via **crontab**.
 ```